muhilvannan/linux-backup-scripts/readme.md

 ```

-*  PLEASE NOTE : Requirement: aws cli tools need to have been installed and configured beforehand on the server fro s3 backup
+*  PLEASE NOTE : Requirement: aws cli tools need to have been installed and configured beforehand on the server for s3 backups